Denard Span: Early life

 Span was raised by his single mother, Wanda Wilson, in Tampa.
 Wilson, a Federal City College graduate, supported Span and his brother, Ray, by working variously as a claims adjuster and day care operator.
 Their father had very little presence in their lives.

 As a teenager, he attended Tampa Bay Devil Rays games at Tropicana Field.
 He attended Tampa Catholic High School where he played football and baseball.
 Span won a state baseball championship with Tampa Catholic as a junior in 2001.
-As a senior, he hit .490.
+As a senior, he hit .490 with 17 doubles, three triples, 20 RBI, 24 stolen bases and 33 runs scored in 28 games.
 He committed to play college baseball at Florida.
 According to Baseball America, he could have played college football as a wide receiver if he had not focused on baseball.

 Professional career

-Span was selected by the Twins with the 20th overall pick 2002 Major League Baseball draft from Tampa Catholic.
+Span was selected by the Minnesota Twins in the first round (20th overall) of the 2002 Major League Baseball draft from Tampa Catholic.
 Span turned down just over $2 million from the Colorado Rockies in a predraft deal (who instead drafted Jeff Francis with the eighth pick) and his fall to the 20th pick cost him around $800,000.
-Following his selection, Span signed with the Twins on August 15, 2002 which caused him to miss all of the 2002 minor league season.
+Following his selection, Span signed with the Twins on August 15, 2002, receiving a $1.7 million signing bonus.

-He started his minor league career in 2003 at Elizabethton, the Twins rookie-league affiliate.
-In 2004, Span was promoted first to the Gulf Coast League Twins in Fort Myers, Florida and, after only appearing in 5 games, for the Quad Cities of the Low Single A Midwest League.
-In 2005, he was promoted to Fort Myers Miracle, the Twins Advanced A affiliate, and then to the New Britain Rock Cats, the Twins Double-A affiliate.
-In 2006, Span returned to the Rock Cats, but was promoted Triple-A Rochester Red Wings in 2007.
+Span started his minor league career in 2003 with the Elizabethton Twins, the Twins' rookie-league affiliate.
+In 50 games, he batted .271 with a home run, 18 RBI and 14 stolen bases.
+In 2004, Span was promoted first to the Gulf Coast League Twins in Fort Myers, Florida and, after only appearing in five games, for the Quad Cities River Bandits of the Low-A Midwest League.
+Overall, in 2004, he hit a combined .273 with 15 RBI and 15 stolen bases in 69 games.
+In 2005, he was promoted to the Fort Myers Miracle, the Twins Advanced-A affiliate, and then to the New Britain Rock Cats, the Twins Double-A affiliate.
+Span batted .307 with a home run, 45 RBI and 23 stolen bases in 117 combined games in 2005.
+In 2006, Span returned to the Rock Cats and spent the entire season with the team, batting .285 with two home runs and 45 RBI in 134 games.
+He was later promoted to the Triple-A Rochester Red Wings for the 2007 season, and hit .267 with three home runs, 55 RBI and 25 stolen bases in 139 games.